instructed-glacier-model/igm-doc/docs/modules/outputs/write_particles.md

-# write_particles
+# Module `write_particles`

 This IGM module writes particle time-position in csv files computed by module `particles`.
-The saving frequency is given by parameter `time_save` defined in module `time`.
+The saving frequency is given by parameter `processes.time.save` defined in module `time`.

 The data are stored in folder 'trajectory' (created if does not exist).
 Files 'traj-TIME.csv' reports the space-time position of the particles at time TIME with the following structure: